BabyRico/AI-Sensei/README.md

 In order to run the program using VoiceVox, you need to run VoiceVox Engine first.
 You can run it locally using [VoiceVox Docker](https://hub.docker.com/r/voicevox/voicevox_engine)

-if you want to see the voice list of VoiceVox you can check this [VoiceVox](https://voicevox.hiroshiba.jp) and see the speaker id on `speaker.json`
+To see the voice list of VoiceVox go to [VoiceVox](https://voicevox.hiroshiba.jp) and see the speaker id on `speaker.json`

 ## Credits